-Before any medication or treatment may be administered to any student during school hours, the Board shall require the written statement from a licensed prescriber accompanied by the written authorization of the parent (see Form 5330 F1 - Parent/Guardian Authorization for Prescribed Medication or Treatment, Form 5330 F1a - Authorization for Non-Prescribed Medication or Treatment (Secondary Version), and Form 5330 F1b - Authorization for Non-Prescribed Medication or Treatment (Elementary Version)).
-This document shall be kept on file in the office of the principal or another area designated by the principal, and made available to the persons designated by this policy as authorized to administer medication or treatment.
+Before any medication or treatment may be administered to any student during school hours, the Board shall require the written statement from a licensed prescriber accompanied by the written authorization of the This document shall be kept on file in the office of the principal or another area designated by the principal, and made available to the persons designated by this policy as authorized to administer medication or treatment.
 No student is allowed to provide or sell any type of over-the-counter medication to another student.
-Violations of this rule will be considered violations of Policy 5530 - Substance Abuse Prevention and the Student Code of Conduct.
+Violations of this rule will be considered violations of the Student Code of Conduct.